aurollan/Drone_STM32F0/08.HARDWARE_PART/readme.md

     https://fr.rs-online.com/web/p/outils-de-developpement-pour-microcontroleurs/7587554/

-If you get another board than mine (stm32f030c6t8) you should just adjust your linker script and your start up file.
+If you get another board than mine (stm32f030c8) you should adjust your linker script and your start up file.
 This is easy, everything is in the file names.
 You shouldn't have trouble for this tutorial because every other stm32f0 product have better specification than mine.
+But be carefull some microcontroller don't have the same configuration.

-NOTE: Discovery board usually hace an embedded st-link so you don't have to buy one.
+NOTE: Discovery board usually have an embedded st-link so you don't have to buy one.